-Achanakmar is one of the 11 wild life sanctuaries in Chhattisgarh.
+Achanakmar is one of the 11 wildlife sanctuaries in Chhattisgarh.
 Spread across 555 Sq Kms it has a hilly terrain surrounded by Maikal hills of Satpura mountain range.
 It is classified as Northern Tropical Moist Deciduous Forest and is linked to the Kanha national park in neighboring MP.
 It is supposed to have tigers, leopards, hyenas, jackals, sambar, nilgai, gaurs, and wild bisons.
 But we could not see anything except a glimpse of a deer in the Lomani range that we explored.
 We did see a whole lot of Langoors and monkeys jumping and playing on the trees.
 There were herds of cattle grazing in the forests.

-Similarly listed trees of the forest are Sal, Saja, Tendu, Bamboo, Dawda, Haldu, Gooseberry, Jamun, Bel and Karra.
+Similarly listed trees of the forest are Sal, Saja, Tendu, Bamboo, Dawda, Haldu, Gooseberry, Jamun, Bel, and Karra.
 Sal definitely forms the major chunk of the trees.
 Bamboo was seen sporadically like the gooseberry.
 A lot of villages are being moved from the core area of the forests to the outside the core area.
 And you can see the mud houses and the ponds that the villagers left behind.

-Revered Sal Tree.
+Revered Sal Tree

 We met another legend while on a safari in the Achanakmar jungle.
 There is this old Sal tree, which was struck by lightening in 1990 and in 1955.
 It was 155 ft high and 6 ft in diameter.
 About 25-30 ft long but almost hollow trunk remains even today.

 The locals worship this tree to date.
 You have to take your shoes off to go near this tree.
 If you observe, locals would bow down before the tree before they introduce you to it.
 They believe that their revered deity Budha Deo lives in this tree.
 This belief makes the tree a living temple.
 Like in most tribal areas, tribal people live as the protectors of the forests.
 They even practice shift agriculture, where they do agriculture on a piece of land for a limited period.
 And then move on, allowing the forest to regenerate.
-Some tribes do not even use the plough as they think of the earth as mother earth.
+Some tribes do not even use the plow as they think of the earth as mother earth.

-Best way to visit this may be to stay in Bilaspur and make a visit to the place.
+The best way to visit this may be to stay in Bilaspur and make a visit to the place.
 The places to stay within the forest are limited as are the other facilities.

 Recommend you to read following Tourist places in Chhattisgarh.